jkneifl/academic-page/content/post/crom/index.md

     find $\mathbf{z}_{n+1}: \min_{\mathbf{z}_{n+1}} \sum_{\mathbf{x}\in\mathcal{X}} \left| dec(\mathbf{x}, \mathbf{z}_{n+1}) - \mathbf{f}(\mathbf{x}, t_{n+1})\right|$ with Gauss-Newton algorithm (or linearization) -->

 {{% callout note %}}
-CROM evolves the actual PDE for some domain points and updates the reduced manifold based on these results.
+CROM evolves the actual PDE for some domain points and updates the dynamics on the reduced manifold based on these results.
 {{% /callout %}}

 ###